-6. Conversely, a significant faction of delegates argued that, since the CIF price is on a "CIF" basis, this Incoterm inherently encompasses all transportation costs up to the point of importation, and additional freight charges must be borne by the seller and, therefore, should must (Uruguay) not be included in the Customs value, unless they are it is (China) additionally required to be paid by the buyer is willing to pay them, which is not the case.
+6. Conversely, a significant faction of delegates argued that, since the price is on a "CIF" basis, this Incoterm inherently encompasses all transportation costs up to the point of importation, and additional freight charges must be borne by the seller and, therefore, must not be included in the Customs value, unless the buyer is willing to pay them, which is not the case.
 This perspective warns against the potential for double-counting of part of the transportation cost in the Customs value, which could compromise the principles of the Agreement.
-(Uruguay)

 Annex F to Doc.
-VT1449Ea (VT/59/Oct.
+VT1449Ec (VT/59/Oct.
 2024)

 - 7. Advocates for this approach asserted that, in accordance with the commercial realities of CIF transactions, the CIF price represents a price for the goods inclusive of insurance and freight costs.
 Accordingly, for countries adopting the "CIF" model under Article 8.2 of the Agreement, no further analysis of actual vs estimated costs is in fact necessary, because the CIF price for the goods covers both the price actually paid or payable for the imported goods and the actual insurance and freight costs for the importation.
-In the CIF transaction, the seller bears the responsibility and risk related to insurance and freight costs and therefore any variations in freight between initial, notional or estimated insurance and freight costs indicated on an invoice or other document submitted to Customs at time of importation, and the actual insurance and freight costs ultimately incurred by the seller, only primarily impact the seller's profit margin, rather than altering the CIF price (covering the goods, insurance and freight) actually paid or payable by the buyer.
+In the CIF transaction, the seller bears the responsibility and risk related to insurance and freight costs and therefore any variations between initial, notional or estimated insurance and freight costs indicated on an invoice or other document submitted to Customs at time of importation, and the actual insurance and freight costs ultimately incurred by the seller, only impact the seller's profit margin, rather than altering the CIF price (covering the goods, insurance and freight) actually paid or payable by the buyer.
 In other words, unless the seller and buyer renegotiate the CIF price due to higher than expected transportation costs (i.e. a scenario that was not uncommon during the COVID-19 pandemic in the face of skyrocketing transportation costs), the commercial realities of a transaction concluded on a CIF basis, are that CIF price remains unchanged.
 Consequently, when actual insurance and freight costs are higher than those the seller estimated in establishing the CIF price, the "actual" price for the goods decreases (lowering the seller's profit margin).
 Conversely, if the actual insurance and freight costs are lower than those estimated, the "actual" price for the goods increases, thereby increasing the seller's profit margin, while the CIF price again remains unchanged.
-By maintaining this distinction, they argued, the Customs value for countries adopting the "CIF" model would not change, reflecting the agreed terms of the sale without unnecessary adjustments that could introduce complications.
-(Canada) - 7. (comments by China and Uruguay) Advocates for this approach asserted that variations in freight costs under CIF terms lead to an increase in the transport cost and a corresponding decrease in the price of the goods, which (China) primarily impact the seller's profit margin, rather than altering the price actually paid or payable by the buyer.
-By maintaining this distinction, tThey argued, that the Customs value would not change, reflecting the agreed terms of the sale without unnecessary adjustments that could introduce complications and uncertainty for importers.
-(Uruguay) - 8.
-Members who supported this viewpoint include Brazil, Canada, China, Indonesia, Japan, Korea, the United Kingdoma and Uruguay, among others.
-(China)
+By maintaining this distinction, they argued, the Customs value for countries adopting the "CIF" model would not change, reflecting the agreed terms of the sale without unnecessary adjustments that could introduce complications. - 8.
+Members who supported this viewpoint include Brazil, Canada, China, Indonesia, Japan, Korea, the United Kingdom and Uruguay, among others.